-APRIL 13 As home to the No. 1 pickle producer in the country, it’s only natural that Mount Olive hosts the annual North Carolina Pickle Festival.
-Now in its 33rd year, the festival attracts nearly 40,000 people and covers most of downtown with pickle-related activities.
+APRIL 25 As home to the No. 1 pickle producer in the country, it’s only natural that Mount Olive hosts the annual North Carolina Pickle Festival.
+Now in its 34th year, the festival attracts nearly 40,000 people and covers most of downtown with pickle-related activities.
 There’s the Pickle Packing Production Challenge, where contestants pack pickles into jars as fast as they can.
 There’s the Pickle Derby, where kids race pickles (affixed with rubber bands to miniature race cars).
 And, of course, there are free Mt.
-Olive pickles and a variety of pickle-flavored treats: pickle ice cream, pickle pizza, pickle snow cones, and, new this year, pickle cotton candy.
+Olive pickles and a variety of pickle-flavored treats: pickle ice cream, pickle pizza, pickle snow cones, and pickle cotton candy.

 Learn more: (919) 658-3113 or ncpicklefest.org

 MAY 1-2 In Kinston, what started as a 20-team cook-off in 1981 has become the annual BBQ Festival on the Neuse, the largest whole-hog barbecue contest in the state.
 Cooking teams work all night to prepare for the judges’ tasting at 8 a.m. on Saturday, after which their pork will be served to the masses.
 Visitors can also explore arts and crafts, live music and other performances, one of the largest classic car shows in the state, and a replica of the Civil War gunboat CSS Neuse, featuring reenactors who demonstrate how a hog would have been cooked in the 1800s.